-- 7. The Government of Ireland Act (1920) is the foundation stone of Northern Ireland, and the chief instrument of the partition of Ireland.
+7. The Government of Ireland Act (1920) is the foundation stone of Northern Ireland, and the chief instrument of the partition of Ireland.
 It was passed at a time when the vast majority of elected Irish representatives had repudiated the right of the British Parliament to make laws for Ireland, and had established a separate Irish legislature.
-It was bitterly opposed by the overwhelming majority of people in nationalist Ireland, and has never won their collective approval. - 8.
-In particular, the partition of Ireland was bitterly opposed by Northern nationalists, who were trapped in the new entity of Northern Ireland against their will, and without their consent being given, or even sought.
+It was bitterly opposed by the overwhelming majority of people in nationalist Ireland, and has never won their collective approval.

+8. In particular, the partition of Ireland was bitterly opposed by Northern nationalists, who were trapped in the new entity of Northern Ireland against their will, and without their consent being given, or even sought.
 The British Government was entirely conscious of this injustice at the time.
-The Cabinet's Ireland Committee, which drafted the Bill, considered a number of options to allow Ulster unionists to avoid coming under the jurisdiction of a re-established Irish Parliament: - (i) exclusion of the nine-county Province of Ulster - (ii) exclusion of individual counties on the basis of a plebiscite - (iii) exclusion of parliamentary constituencies/ poor law unions on the basis of a plebiscite - (iv) exclusion of the six counties now comprising Northern Ireland
+The Cabinet's Ireland Committee, which drafted the Bill, considered a number of options to allow Ulster unionists to avoid coming under the jurisdiction of a re-established Irish Parliament:

+- (i) exclusion of the nine-county Province of Ulster - (ii) exclusion of individual counties on the basis of a plebiscite - (iii) exclusion of parliamentary constituencies/ poor law unions on the basis of a plebiscite - (iv) exclusion of the six counties now comprising Northern Ireland

 Of these alternatives, the nine-county area was at least based on the historical Province of Ulster, where unionists were in a very narrow majority.
 It was rejected only because the narrowness of the margin would make unionist control of the entire area difficult.
 County or other local option exercised by plebiscite would have been provided for areas of majority unionist tradition to opt out, leaving areas of majority nationalist tradition aligned to Dublin.
 It was clearly recognised at the time as the most just solution (or perhaps least unjust) in terms of the wishes of the inhabitants, and accorded strongly with the prevailing view of minority questions, which saw numerous plebiscites being held across Europe at this time to resolve frontier issues arising from the war.
-This option was rejected as it would have resulted, in accordance with the wishes of the inhabitants, in

-Counties Fermanagh and Tyrone at the least, remaining with the south, and perhaps also parts of Derry, Armagh and Down.
-This was openly admitted at the time, amongst others by the Prime Minister in the House of Commons.
+This option was rejected as it would have resulted, in accordance with the wishes of the inhabitants, in agree with, because the political process allows them an input, and especially because they can, in the normal course of events, expect that their party might be in government in the future.
+The powers available to a democratic government are very considerable.
+In most countries, they are kept in balance by the provision of a written Constitution and a Constitutionally protected Bill of Rights, defended from the Government by a strongly independent judiciary.
+In the United Kingdom, which has a constitutional doctrine of parliamentary supremacy, the long tradition of political consensus and cohesion, and the expectation that the roles of Government an Opposition will be reversed in the future, form the principal check on the almost unfettered power which a parliamentary majority conveys.
+Even in a community with a centuries old tradition of political cohesion as strong as in Britain, the system comes under considerable strain in a period of prolonged rule by one party.